Louisiana State Police Commission

-(b) Be signed by the appellant, or on his behalf by an attorney duly licensed to practice law in the Courts of the State of Louisiana, or on his behalf by a senior student of law designated under the provisions of Rule 13.11(b)2; and
+(b) Be signed by the appellant or on the appellant’s behalf by an attorney duly licensed to practice law in the Courts of the State of Louisiana or by a senior student of law designated under the provisions of Rule 13.11(b)2; and

-(c) Give the name and mailing address of the appellant, and of his attorney or designated senior law student, if any and
+(c) Give the name and mailing address of the appellant and of the attorney or law student signing the notice of appeal, if any; and

 (d) Contain a clear and concise statement of the actions complained against and a clear and concise statement of the basis of the appeal.
 Where discrimination is alleged to be a basis for appeal, specific facts supporting the conclusion of discrimination must be alleged in detail.
-The specific facts required will vary depending on the nature of the appeal; however, the facts must be alleged in sufficient detail to enable the agency to prepare a defense.
+The specific facts required will vary depending on the nature of the appeal.
 A conclusion of discrimination is not sufficient.
 The types of facts which must be included are: